-Ombré and balayage colouring is very similar, but has some important differences if you’re thinking about opting for this sun kissed style.
+Ombré and balayage coloring is very similar but has some important differences if you’re thinking about opting for this sun-kissed style.
 Ombré for short hair would mean a fade from (usually, but not always) dark roots to brighter blonde ends.
-The ends of the hair are fully brightened without any traces of the old darker base colour.
+The ends are fully brightened without any traces of the old darker base color.

-Balayage, on the other hand is a slightly more discreet and natural technique of this light to dark fade out.
+Balayage, on the other hand, is a slightly more discreet and natural technique of this light to dark fade out.
 Balayage on short hair would mean a gradual fade from dark roots to light ends.
-However, pieces of the darker base colour are still left throughout some of the lengths, so that the transition is much less obvious and the result is an overall more natural, sun kissed effect.
+However, pieces of the darker base color are still left throughout some of the lengths, so that the transition is much less obvious and the result is an overall more natural, sun-kissed effect.

 How to Choose Between Ombré And Balayage.

-Both the ombré and balayage styling techniques suit short hair styles equally.
-The main way you can select which option you want to choose for your new dye job, is the final result.
+Both the ombré and balayage styling techniques suit short hairstyles equally.
+The main way to select which option you prefer for your new dye job is the final result.
 Do you want a more drastic change with brighter, lighter, more definite ends?
 Then, select ombré.
-Or do you want a more natural result with darker pieces pulling all the way through the lengths of the hair?
+Or do you want a more natural result with darker pieces pulling through the lengths of the hair?
 Then, select balayage.

-Typically, these dyed styles are used for natural shades of brunette and blonde to merge both colours into one faded style.
-However, if you’re looking for a more statement look, an ombré or balayage can be created from all the colours of the rainbow.
-We’ve seen tequila sunrise ombré, which takes a dark purple root, through to orange middle sections and bright yellow ends and the influx of the mermaid hair, which often includes greens, pinks and blues within the styling.
+Typically, these dyed styles are used for natural shades of brunette and blonde to merge both colors into one faded style.
+However, if you’re looking for a more statement look, an ombré or balayage can be created from all the colors of the rainbow.
+We’ve seen tequila sunrise ombré, which takes a dark purple root, through to orange middle sections and bright yellow ends and the influx of the mermaid’s hair, which often includes greens, pinks, and blues within the styling.

 Ombré and balayage hairstyles can look fantastic on short haircuts.
 You don’t always need lots of extra length to be able to create the perfect fade from dark to light and from long bobs to pixie cuts, this dye trend creates dimension and depth within the hair, alongside being stylishly on-trend.